GrigLars/chrony_notes/README.md

     sudo timedatectl set-ntp on
     sudo systemctl status systemd-timesyncd

+Now we have to make sure there are no funny optional stuff in the /etc/default/chrony ... mine looked good, I didn't have to change anything.

+    # This is a configuration file for /etc/init.d/chrony and
+    # /lib/systemd/system/chrony.service; it allows you to pass various options to
+    # the chrony daemon without editing the init script or service file.

+    # Options to pass to chrony.
+    DAEMON_OPTS=""

+    # Sync systecm clock in containers or without CAP_SYS_TIME (likely to fail)
+    # See /usr/share/doc/chrony/README.container for details.
+    SYNC_IN_CONTAINER="no"

 In your dnsmasq.conf of your dnsmasq DHCP service, you can also set the time servers like I did.

     # Set the NTP time server addresses to 192.168.0.4 and 10.10.0.5